quick_reference_all

 Usually Flat Rate

-Many "0% EMI" or consumer durable loans often use flat rates, which, when combined with processing fees, result in a significantly high effective interest rate (e.g., 15-20% effective).
-Always calculate the true cost.
+"0% EMI" consumer durable loans often hide flat rates inside processing fees, making the effective interest rate 15–20%.
+Always calculate the true cost before signing.

 Reducing Balance